sonatype-nexus-community/iq-config-as-code/README.md

     you must 'scrape' it's data and copy/paste it into the template json file.
 Thereafter, the 'Template-Org' containing a 'Template-App' configuration exists.
     The configuration of organisations/applications that are not specifically identified by name within the template is benchmarked against the template org/app.
     Output is written to the 'healthcheck' directory by default.
 The '<Org-Name>-Healthcheck.json' file informs the compliance of your organisation and application against the template.
+The 'Advisories.json' file provides a summary of the healthcheck advisories generated.

     You may be required to adjust the template to align with your SDLC.
 For example 'Root Organisation' proprietary component matching uses data that must be modified in order to align with your company namespaces.
 The 'policy' configuration utilises role based notifications which ensure stakeholders receive notification of new policy violations.
 Does your business benefit from this capability?

-    Please feel free to discuss this with the Sonatype Customer Success team: success@sonatype.com
+    Please feel free to discuss this with your dedicated CSE or the wider Sonatype Customer Success team: success@sonatype.com

 Usage: iq-scrape-config [ARGS]...